keremco/ProjectNaughtyFootballer/README.md

 -6+ Hours for Level Designing

--5+ Hours for Creating Needed Image from AI Tools and Editing with Photoshop
+-5+ Hours for UI, Creating Needed Image from AI Tools and Editing with Photoshop

 -1+ Hour for Creating Game Music in AI Tools